-The company profits must be determined on the basis of sound commercial practice and on the basis of a consistent operational pattern.
-This means, among other things, that unrealized profits do not need to be taken into consideration.
+It is worth noting that the company profits must be determined on the basis of sound commercial practice and on the basis of a consistent operational pattern.
+This means, among other things, that unrealised profits do not need to be taken into consideration.
 Losses, on the other hand, may be taken into account as soon as possible.
 The system of valuation, depreciation and reservation that has been chosen must be fiscally acceptable and, once approved, must be applied consistently.
-The tax authorities will not subsequently accept random movements of assets and liabilities.
+The tax authorities will not subsequently accept random movements of assets and liabilities